kimminseok01/Future/README.md

 # Future

-Hi,

-I am minseok in group 13.
+Hi, I am minseok.

-This is the project in machine learning and application course in Yonsei University.
+This is the project of group 13 in 'machine learning and application course' held at Yonsei University 2018 - 2.

-We made diagnosing cancer model using simple machine learning algorighms.
+Our team made diagnosing cancer model using simple machine learning algorighms.

-We used svm. random forest, and gradientboosting which are widely used for their simplicity and accuracy.
+We used svm, random forest, and gradientboosting which are widely used for their simplicity and accuracy.

 Raw data in csv file is composed of 116 patients who suffered cancer.